 By Syed Mansoor Ahmed

-The writer is a student at the University of Management and Technology Lahore and Public Policy Analyst based in Quetta.
+The writer is alumni of the University of Management and Technology Lahore and a Public Policy Analyst based in Quetta.

 You can access him: